speculatrix/tvh_epg/CHROMECAST.md

 This is the barest details of how to proceed.
 These instructions will be improved over time.

+Note that the web server running this program is on the same network (broadcast domain) as a Chromecast, otherwise no devices will be found.

 ## Persistent Auth Token